egenomics/scQCEA/README.md

 3. Download scQCEA from GitHub [(LINK)](https://github.com/isarnassiri/scQCEA/), and unzip the folder
 4. To install scQCEA, run the `RUN_ME.R` script from the RStudio.
 All dependency packages automatically will be downloaded, installed and loaded from CRAN-like repositories.

-It is easy to create an interactive QC report for those who possess little or no programming language skills.
-To run and generate an interactive QC report on your computer please open the `RUN_ME.R` file using rStudio, select all scripts incluidng `GenerateInteractiveQCReport()` function, and click on the "Run" button at the top right of the Source tab.

 ```{r,eval=FALSE}

 #########################################################################